FAQ

 What is the history?

-We are the developers behind Fusio which is an open source API management system.
+We are the developers behind Fusio an open source API management system.
 We wanted to build an SDK generator for different languages, which builds an SDK based on the available schema.
 During this we have experienced the limitations of JSON Schema for code generators.
 Because of this we have started to develop TypeSchema.
 A JSON format which can be easily transformed into code and also other specification formats.
-This means we can also reuse any TypeSchema at an OpenAPI specification.

 What is your vision?

 We envision a future where the code generation ecosystem just works.
-That means a user gets an OpenAPI document and he is able to use this document to generate high quality code for either client or server implementations.
+That means a user gets an TypeAPI document and he is able to use this document to generate high quality code for either client or server implementations.

 How does the website work?

 The complete website is also opensource, you can check out our repository and take a look at the www folder, there is all code related to the website placed.
-If you want to take a look at the code generator you can check out the schema repository.
+If you want to take a look at the code generator you can check out the generator repository.

 I have a question regarding the project?